roconnorr/pubg-compare/README.md

 If the live site is returning player not found for any player, check the status of the api at pubgtracker.com.
 It might currently be disabled.

+Current Status:

+"Api is disabled due to throttling we are getting from Bluehole.
+Please do not contact us, we will re-enable the API as soon as it's possible.
+We're sorry for any trouble this has caused, but it's outside of our control."